surfriderfoundationeurope/The-Plastic-Origins-Project/README.md

 # Surfrider Plastic Origins

 Plastic Origins is a project from the not-for-profit [Surfrider Foundation Europe](www.surfrider.eu).
-We aim to map river plastic pollution for the following reasons:
+We aim to map river plastic pollution.
+It's a **hot topic**, here is why:

 1. Ocean plastic pollution mainly comes from terrestrial sources.
 Rivers are pathways for litter entering the ocean.
 For instance, a bottle lost in Paris city might end-up in the Seine River and reach the sea.
 2. Investigating river plastic pollution helps to localize plastic inputs and monitor trends, improvements and measures efficiency.